 Use this option to add issues to the board automatically.
 Any issue that matches the search query is added to the board as a card.
 New issues that are added directly to the board automatically inherit the attributes that are used in the search query.

-If you enable this option and leave the search query field empty, all of the issues in the selected projects are added to the board.
+If you enable this option and leave the search query field empty, all the issues in the selected projects are added to the board.
 Each issue is placed as a card in the column that matches the value for the field that identifies the columns.

 Define Columns and Swimlanes